yymao/TracyWidom/README.md

 Providing the Tracy-Widom distribution functions for beta = 1, 2, or 4 in Python.

-This package uses the interpolation tables in http://www.cl.cam.ac.uk/~aib29/TWinSplus.pdf and the asymptotics in http://arxiv.org/abs/1111.2761.
+This package uses the interpolation tables in

+- Bejan, Andrei Iu.
+(2005), Largest eigenvalues and sample covariance matrices.
+Tracy–Widom and Painleve II: Computational aspects and realization in S-Plus with applications, M.Sc. dissertation, Department of Statistics, The University of Warwick.

+and the asymptotics in

+- Borot, Gaëtan and Nadal, Céline (2012), Right tail expansion of Tracy-Widom beta laws, Random Matrices: Theory and Applications Vol. 01, No. 03, 1250006. ([arXiv:1111.2761](https://arxiv.org/abs/1111.2761))

+This package is MIT licensed.
+If you use this package in your work, please consider citing the above publications and listing the URL of this package (`https://github.com/yymao/TracyWidom/`).

 ## Installation